-If you are considering buying land or a house in online auctions, you are at the right place.
+If you are considering buying land or a house for sale in online auctions, you are at the right place.
 This guide is going to answer all your questions about online land auctions and tell you how you can successfully buy property on online auctions.

 Let’s get started.